 There is the FTO gene, commonly known as the ‘hunger’ gene, which controls our desire for food and our choice of food.
 Genetic variants of the FTO gene are linked to elevated BMI, obesity, and a variety of eating behaviours.

 And there is the ADIPOQ gene that encodes a regulator of glucose levels and fat breakdown.
 Carriers of one genetic variant of ADIPOQ can decrease their risk of obesity by simply reducing their total calorie intake.

-These are just a few examples of more than 50 different genetic variants that influence diet, food reactions and eating behaviour.
+These are just a few examples of the many different genetic variants that influence diet, food reactions and eating behaviour.

 Obesity is a public health crisis in the western world.
 Studies show that genetics can account for 25-70% of a person’s predisposition to obesity.
 Nutrigenetics offers one solution to this epidemic, because simple dietary changes based on genetics can make a huge difference.

 If you want to lose weight, nutrigenetics allows for an optimized diet plan to fit your specific genes.
 A much better option than a generic diet plan that only works for some!

 Or if you just want to maintain a healthy lifestyle, nutrigenetics can help you maintain your optimal weight, improve your energy levels, and reduce your risk of disease, simply based on your genetics.